Introduction: What is a Good Level of Forecast Accuracy?

 3. How to assess forecast quality.
 Forecast metrics can be used for monitoring performance and detecting anomalies, but how can you tell whether your forecasts are already of high quality or whether there is still significant room for improvement in your forecast accuracy?

 4. How the main forecast accuracy metrics work.
 When measuring forecast accuracy, the same data set can give good or horrible scores depending on the chosen metric and how you conduct the calculations.
 Do you understand why?

 5. How to monitor forecast accuracy.
 No forecast metric is universally better than another.
-Do you know what forecast accuracy metrics to use and how?
+Do you know what forecast accuracy formula to use and how?

 In the following chapters, we will explain these facets of forecasting and why forecast accuracy is a good servant but a poor master.

 Chapter 1: The Role of Demand Forecasting in Attaining Business Results